 A practical roadmap for California parents — from noticing symptoms to choosing IOP or outpatient, verifying insurance, and starting virtual care for teens ages 12–17.

-When your teen struggles with anxiety, depression, self-harm, or school avoidance, the treatment landscape can feel overwhelming.
+At Mental Health For Teens, when your teen struggles with anxiety, depression, self-harm, or school avoidance, the treatment landscape can feel overwhelming.
 This guide outlines how to assess urgency, understand levels of care, and take concrete next steps.

 Start with safety: if your teen is in immediate danger, call 911 or 988 before scheduling non-emergency care.
 When your teen is stable, a free consultation helps determine whether virtual IOP or outpatient is clinically appropriate.